kaelyndunnell/Permeator-Probe/README.md

  gmshToFoam probe_breeder.msh
  ```

- Check the mesh with OpenFOAM:
+ Transform the mesh into proper units (centimeters) and then check the mesh with OpenFOAM:

  ```
+ transformPoints "scale=(0.001 0.001 0.001)"
  checkMesh
  ```

- > **_NOTE:_**  Ensure the bounding box of the mesh is in proper units (i.e., our mesh is in centimeters, so the bounding box should be on the order of 1e-2).
-If it isn't, run
+ > **_NOTE:_**  Ensure the bounding box of the mesh is in the proper units -- with our geometry, it should be `(-0.067 -0.1 -0.067) (0.067 0.1 0.067)`.
+If it isn't, use the `transformPoints` command accordingly.
- `transformPoints "scale=(0.001 0.001 0.001)"` in the command line.

  Finally, run the OpenFOAM simulation: